Happiness Plans for Clients: The Lessons of Getting Older and How Life Satisfaction is Part of Financial Planning

 When it comes to facing adversity with resiliency, the psychological theory of post-traumatic growth (PTG) is especially relevant to advisor-client relationships.
 The five elements of the PTG theory are: gaining a new appreciation for life, creating new or more positive relationships, seeing new possibilities instead of focusing on loss, embracing a spiritual change and building personal strength through internal locus of control, which is one’s reaction to external factors.
 Numerous studies on older adults have shown that these are all typical trajectories for optimal aging that younger generations have not yet experienced and survived.
 In the same way wisdom is a cumulative effort, so too is resiliency.
 Sometimes we also have to put context around challenging events.
 One social media meme during COVID-19 captured it this way, “The Greatest Generation was asked to go to war, you are being asked to sit on the couch, eat pizza and binge watch Netflix.
 Trust me, you can do this.”

 What advisors can do to help clients now and post-pandemic

 Can the secrets of optimal aging play a role for advisors and clients?
 The reality is aging should not be viewed as a time of decline, disease and despair.
 Instead, it is an ever-ascending pyramid as presented by Abraham Maslow and his hierarchy of needs theory.
 Getting to the top is about self-transcendence.
-This level of altruism and peak experiences can be captured in what we call “Affective Forecasting: The Happiness Portfolio®.”
-And advisors can use it to start planning more effectively for a client’s future.
+This level of altruism and peak experiences can be captured through affective forecasting that helps build a happiness plan for clients.